htl-leo-itp-2325-4-5BHITM/cam-connect/docs/conventions.md

 - Commit often, this just safes your work to your local git
   - commit messages
     - should be precise and short
-    - should start with the issue number your working on or with "hotfix:", "refactor:" or something similar when not working on any issue
+    - should start with the issue number your working on or with "hotfix:", "refactor:", "minor:" or something similar when not working on any issue
     - `#0 Updated Workflow section in convetions.md`
   - if many things were changed write a description
 - Push at the end of each workday and when leaving school .-.